saumyaparmar/SpaceInvadersClone/SpaceInvadersREADME.md

 # System Architecture of Creating Space Invaders Clone

-I have made this game using a custom 2D Engine created by my professor.
+I have made this game using a proprietary 2D Engine created by my professor.
 Engine provides a system to add Sprites and render it.
 Sprites are a two-dimensional image used to represent a character, object or anything.
 Space Invaders contains various types of objects which are added as sprites.

 Space Invaders contains 4 types of enemy types Octopus, Squid, Crab and at random event an UFO.
 There are four shields, one SpaceShip used to shoot the aliens.